nanclin/EmojisTalk/README.md

 - simulate taking time to respond like a real human
 - add info about how long was it from last conversation
 - add "export conversation" button
-- add grid of emojis to the button
+- ✅ add grid of emojis to the button
 - when lopping through buttons, skip the emoji list one
-- disable input while loading response
 - ✅ cleanup the bot name rendering, remove text name, keep emoji
-- create list of recent emojis
+- ✅ create list of recent emojis
 - create list of recommended or popular emojis
 - ✅ add emoji selector
 - introduce yourself on character selection